shelltr/house-homework/README.md

   - [x] User has no events on one of the days
   - [x] User has a day where two of their existing meetings overlap
   - [ ] User's calendar has a different timezone (default is Pacific)
+  - [ ] User's calendar + Company calendar have a different timezone
   - [ ] User needs meetings that are 2 hours (default is an hour)
   - [ ] User has calendar events that are multiple days long
   - [ ] User wants more padding between events
 - [x] Support suggestions
   - [ ] Support further sorting -- if both days are equal, sort them by which one has more free time
-- [ ] Support client_ids
+- [x] Support client_ids
-  - [ ] This would be a second calendar that multiple employees from the same company would share
+  - [x] This would be a second calendar that multiple employees from the same company would share
 - [ ] Unit tests
   - [ ] Need coverage for everything